 But one startup is showing promise that there’s a much smarter (and safer) way.
-With a small device, encrypted data, and an app that gives timely parenting advice—Oya Labs aims to help parents monitor and improve their children’s language and cognitive development.
+With a small device, encrypted data, and an app that gives timely parenting advice—Wunder aims to help parents monitor and improve their children’s language and cognitive development.

 A baby monitor for learning environments